Kong/docker-cassandra/README.md

 $ docker run -d -p 9042:9042 --name cassandra mashape/cassandra
 ```

 This container will expose your cluster on your host port `9042`, the default Cassandra port.
-If you wish to change this port, keep in mind that the `-p` arguments expects: `host-port:container-port`.
-Feel free to change the host port.

 ### Using a custom Cassandra configuration